 Megan is a PhD Student in the MIT-WHOI Joint Program.
 She uses numerical modeling and remote sensing to study how coupled terrestrial-coastal surface processes drive landscape evolution on volcanic ocean islands.
 Megan is also a member of the Coastal Systems Group at WHOI, advised by Andrew Ashton.

-Rose is a PhD Candidate in the MIT-WHOI Joint Program.
+Rose earned her PhD in 2022 from the MIT-WHOI Joint Program.
 Her interests span a wide range of topics surrounding surface processes and shoreline change.
 A common theme of her research is understanding how processes acting on competing timescales influence coastline evolution.
 Rose also applies her work on fingerprinting process from shoreline shape to Titan, Saturn’s largest moon and home to the only other active coastlines in our solar system.

 Lily is a PhD Student in the MIT-WHOI Joint Program investigating the influence of glacial isostatic adjustment on river evolution and sediment transport during the Holocene.
 Lily works collaboratively with the Pico group (UCSC).
 Lily is also a member of the Coastal Systems Group at WHOI, advised by Jeff Donnelly.